-Another application may call for a longer heating section with a longer heating chamber module.
+Another application may call for a longer heating section with an additional 4-Zone heating chamber module.

 Every furnace heating chamber is constructed with standard modules.
 Depending upon application requirements, the furnace can be configured for any size up to 16 zones.
 Each furnace is a custom arrangement from standard design modules, the layout and overall design is completed prior to the start of fabrication.